Anders-H/JobRunner/README.md

 **Changes in version 1.4:**

-- A bugg in the job argument reader is fixed.
+- A bug in the job argument reader is fixed.
 - Incorrect use of failure behaviour is logged.
 - Ability to stop a running script is added.
-- When started as administrator, autorun is always disabled.
+- When started as administrator, auto-run is always disabled.

 **Changes in version 1.3:**